 Langerhans cell histiocytosis (LCH) may be limited to only one part of the body, such as a bone, or it can involve many organs.
-The disease may be more serious in young infants or if “risk” organs such as liver, spleen, lung, bone marrow, and certain bones in the skull, the patients can be at higher risk of developing diabetes insipidus and/or neurological complications.
+The disease may be more serious in young infants or if “risk” organs such as liver, spleen, or bone marrow are involved.
+When LCH affects certain bones in the skull, the patients can be at higher risk of developing diabetes insipidus and/or neurological complications.

 The following symptoms may indicate disease involvement but are not necessarily diagnostic of LCH.
 This disease varies greatly from patient to patient, and some but not all of these symptoms may be present.

 Scaly, waxy rash or lesions, hair loss, diaper rash, oozing, tenderness.